upperlinecode/sports-scores/README.md

   );
 }
 ```
 First, we created an object called divStyle (you can name this whatever you want, it does not need to be called divStyle).
-Then we store the css property and style as an object key value pair.
+Then we store the CSS property and style as an object key value pair.

 Once we have our object, we can style our div by passing this object to the style attribute of the element.